Come Together: A Review of Emily Nagoski's Sexual Framework

 Come Together is Nagoski's attempt to answer, on behalf of herself and anyone else who's faced the same conundrum for myriad reasons.

 It's partly based on a theoretical framework she's come up with in her work as a wellness and sexual health educator.
-The trick is to think of your sexual response as a house, each room representing emotional states from comfort and safety to rage, anxiety, fun and a host of others.

-And just like in a real house where you can only get to certain rooms through other areas, Nagoski encourages you to think of the path to being turned on and wanting your partner the same way.
 You might only get to feeling sexy through feeling playful, or from a sense of friendship or acceptance with your partner.
 You might have to go through anger or grief to get to those precursor states, which means you often have to face difficult truths or memories on the path.
 Maybe you just have to tell or read jokes with your partner and laughter gets you there.

 The whole "emotional floorplan" idea makes sense and it's indeed a pretty good method of practical work to undertake in order to reach the peak of ecstasy you hope for.

-But if it all hews a bit too close to mood boards, affirmations and other slightly new age methodologies to improve yourself and your love life, Nagoski has plenty of other perfectly sensible and quite revolutionary ideas you can execute simply by keeping them in mind when you next think or talk about your erotic life with your partner.
+If it all hews a bit too close to mood boards, affirmations and other slightly new age methodologies to improve yourself and your love life, Nagoski has plenty of other perfectly sensible and quite revolutionary ideas you can execute simply by keeping them in mind when you next think or talk about your erotic life with your partner.
 Among the most powerful is the idea of considering pleasure, not desire, to be the centre of your sexual experience.

 After lives full of conditioning by Hollywood, fairy tales and porn we mistakenly believe spontaneous desire for our partner should be a reflex bought on as easily as sneezing after sniffing pepper.
 But as anyone who's middle aged or beyond, has kids, a stressful job, money problems or desire discrepancy knows (ie all of us), we don't just melt into a puddle of lust at a single look from our partner any more.

 Nagoski understands that fully too but goes even deeper, exhorting us to put both those expectations and the worry we have about them aside altogether and focus instead of the pleasure we give each other when we decide, even plan, to have sex, not the seemingly-missing heat of wanting to.

 It's a beautiful idea because it applies regardless of whether you're a twenty-something in peak physical condition, someone living with a challenging disability, or anyone feeling the inevitable slowdown in interest and staying power that comes with age.